ElliotW65/java_cafe_app/README.md

 This is a multi-threaded application that manages a queue of orders at a cafe.

-When the app is started a queue of order is read into the application and servers begin fulfilling the orders.
+When the app is started a queue of orders is read into the application and servers begin fulfilling the orders.
 Each server is run on a different thread allowing the application to scale and handle a large number of orders simultaneously.

 To manage the multiple threads, the observer-subscriber design pattern is used where orders are pushed to a shared object and are picked up by server threads when they complete their previous order.